tdlong/Peromyscus_power_bleed/README.md

 5. path to full list of individuals
 6. path to phenotype file
 7. name of column for the phenotype in the phenotype file
-8. path to kinship matrix data
-9. results folder path
+8. results folder path
-10. path to file where the filepath of a scan is printed to when the scan is completed
+9. path to file where the filepath of a scan is printed to when the scan is completed
-11. genetic model (either "single", "multiple", or "rare")
+10. genetic model (either "single", "multiple", or "rare")